top of page

 If you require Community Services or have any concerns about support after discharge, please contact your hospital's Pre-Admission Clinic or Discharge Planner prior to your admission.

-Dressings: need to be kept as dry as possible as they are not waterproof - should they get slightly damp they will need drying with a hairdryer after a shower.
+need to be kept as dry as possible as they are not waterproof - should they get slightly damp they will need drying with a hairdryer after a shower.
 Should they get soaked they will need to be exchanged for dry dressings to avoid wound infection - please call the ward you stayed in after surgery- they will arrange for you to have new dressings applied in the ward.

-Transport: You will be unable to drive yourself home.
+You will be unable to drive yourself home.
 Please arrange for someone to collect you when discharged.

 Medications to cease: